 2016 BP shipping centenary collection

-2016-2018 Sun, Space and Art, running science and art educational workshops in schools, with Cambridge University, funded by the Science and Technologies Facilities Council.
-This also includes educational outreach on Antarctica.
+2016-current SunSpaceArt project running science and art educational workshops in schools, with Cambridge University, including outreach on Antarctica.